-These protections are embodied in the Children's Act for Responsible Employment (CARE Act), legislation that will be introduced by Rep. Lucille Roybal-Allard (D-Calif.) in every legislative session.
+These protections are embodied in the Children's Act for Responsible Employment (CARE Act), legislation that will be introduced by Rep. Lucille Roybal-Allard (D-CA) in every legislative session.
 This legislation has been endorsed by over 100 national and regional organizations, including 20 farmworker organizations in the past and has had in some sessions more than 100 House cosponsors.
 Sadly, congressional leaders have refused to move the bill and protect America's most vulnerable workers.

-We also hope that Congress will advance the two child labor bans for child tobacco workers previously mentioned.
+We also hope that Congress will advance the two child labor bills banning child labor in tobacco workers previously mentioned.